pngtoolskit.org

 Will it preserve transparency?

-Lossy vs. lossless?
+Lossy vs. true lossless?